[Moderate revision—posted 11/5/18 (replaces 11/17/16 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish a policy to ensure Texas Tech University complies with Federal Aviation Administration (FAA) requirements and applicable state and local laws and regulations for unmanned aircraft systems (UAS).
 This OP also seeks to formalize the process for Texas Tech University to manage the presence of unmanned aircraft systems on Texas Tech University property to foster growth in research while protecting persons and property.

-REVIEW: This OP will be reviewed in May of every even-numbered year by the Chief of Police with substantive revisions forwarded to the University Counsel.
+REVIEW: This OP will be reviewed in May of every even-numbered year by the Chief of Police with substantive revisions forwarded to the Chief Compliance and Security Officer.

 The Federal Aviation Administration has jurisdiction over all navigable airspace in the United States.
 All unmanned aircraft systems (UAS) operations for commercial or business purposes are subject to FAA regulation.
 In order for public universities to operate UAS for research purposes, they must apply for and be granted a Certificate of Authorization (COA) or have a Remote Pilot Certificate from the FAA.
 Student/Hobbyists have been granted an exception if they meet the requirements set forth by the FAA.